-I’ve lived in various Los Angeles areas for most of my life but am now residing in Altadena just North of Pasadena.
-It’s an old and diverse neighborhood made up of working-class bungalows as well as glamourous Craftsman-style homes and mansions.
+I’ve lived in various Los Angeles areas for most of my life, but moved to Altadena in 2020.
+The neighborhood is just north of Pasadena.
+It’s a diverse and historic community with working-class bungalows, artsy Craftsman-style homes, and glamorous mansions.

-Altadena is an unincorporated area of Los Angeles that sits at the foothills of the beautiful San Gabriel Mountains between the Arroyo Seco, the Angeles National Forest, and Eaton Canyon.
+Altadena is an unincorporated area of Los Angeles at the foothills of the beautiful San Gabriel Mountains between the Arroyo Seco, the Angeles National Forest, and Eaton Canyon.

 How it came to be